Twisted differential operators and $q$-crystals: -structures

 Actually, it follows from the above discussion that the forgetful functor from $\delta$-$R$-algebras to $R$-algebras has an adjoint $A \mapsto A^\delta$ (so that $\delta$-envelopes always exist and preserve colimits).
 Be careful that, even if it does not show up in the notation, the $\delta$-envelope does depend on the base $\delta$-ring $R$.
+However, if $R \to S$ is a morphism of $\delta$-rings, we have

 Of course, it is always possible to define the $\delta$-envelope of a \emph{ring} $A$ by considering the case $R = \mathbb Z$.

-\begin{xmp} We have\footnote{For $R = \mathbb Z$, this is in fact the same as the free $\delta$-ring $\mathbb Z\{e\}$ of \cite{BhattScholze19}, lemma 2.11 or the ring of $p$-typical symmetric functions $\Lambda_{p}$ of \cite{BorgerWieland05}.} $R[x]^\delta = R[\{x_{i}\}_{i \in \mathbb N}]$ (polynomial ring with infinitely many variables) with the unique $\delta$-structure such that $\delta(x_{i}) = x_{i+1}$ for $i \in \mathbb N$.
+\begin{xmp} We have\footnote{For $R = \mathbb Z$, this is in fact the same as the free $\delta$-ring $\mathbb Z\{e\}$ of \cite{BhattScholze22}, lemma 2.11 or the ring of $p$-typical symmetric functions $\Lambda_{p}$ of \cite{BorgerWieland05}.} $R[x]^\delta = R[\{x_{i}\}_{i \in \mathbb N}]$ (polynomial ring with infinitely many variables) with the unique $\delta$-structure such that $\delta(x_{i}) = x_{i+1}$ for $i \in \mathbb N$.
 More generally, since $\delta$-envelope preserves colimits, we have $ R[\{x_{k}\}_{k\in F}]^\delta = R[\{x_{k,i}\}_{k \in F, i \in \mathbb N}]$ with the unique $\delta$-structure such that $\delta(x_{k,i}) = x_{k,i+1}$ for $k \in F, i \in \mathbb N$. \end{xmp}

 \begin{dfn} A \emph{$\delta$-ideal} in a $\delta$-ring $A$ is an ideal $I$ which is stable under $\delta$.
 In general, the \emph{$\delta$-closure} $I_{\delta}$ of an ideal $I$ is the smallest $\delta$-ideal containing $I$. \end{dfn}